 The safety of immunization with live viral vaccines during or following KYMRIAH treatment has not been studied.
 Vaccination with live virus vaccines is not recommended for at least 6 weeks prior to the start of lymphodepleting chemotherapy, during KYMRIAH treatment, and until immune recovery following treatment with KYMRIAH.

 Pregnant women who have received KYMRIAH may have hypogammaglobulinemia.
 Assess immunoglobulin levels in newborns of mothers treated with KYMRIAH.

-- Secondary Malignancies: Patients treated with KYMRIAH may develop secondary malignancies or recurrence of their leukemia.
-Monitor life-long for secondary malignancies.
-In the event that a secondary malignancy occurs, contact Novartis Pharmaceuticals Corporation at 1-844-4KYMRIAH to obtain instructions on patient samples to collect for testing.
+Secondary Malignancies: Patients treated with KYMRIAH may develop secondary malignancies or recurrence of their cancer.
+Monitor lifelong for secondary malignancies.
+If a second malignancy occurs, call 1-844-4KYMRIAH (1-844-459-6742) to obtain instructions on patient samples to collect for testing.

-- Effects on Ability to Drive and Use Machines: Due to the potential for neurological events, including altered mental status or seizures, patients receiving KYMRIAH are at risk for altered or decreased consciousness or coordination in the 8 weeks following KYMRIAH infusion.
+Effects on Ability to Drive and Use Machines: Due to the potential for neurological events, including altered mental status or seizures, patients receiving KYMRIAH are at risk for altered or decreased consciousness or coordination in the 8 weeks following infusion.
 Advise patients to refrain from driving and engaging in hazardous occupations or activities, such as operating heavy or potentially dangerous machinery, during this initial period.

-HIV and the lentivirus used to make KYMRIAH have limited short spans of identical genetic material (RNA).
-Therefore, some commercial HIV nucleic acid test (NAT) tests may yield false positive results in patients who have received KYMRIAH.
+HIV and the lentivirus used to make KYMRIAH have limited, short spans of identical genetic material (RNA).
+Therefore, some commercial HIV nucleic acid tests (NATs) may yield false positive results in patients who have received KYMRIAH.